Quantification of systematic errors in the electron density and temperature measured with Thomson scattering at W7-X: Acknowledgements

 \section{Acknowledgements}

-This work has been carried out within the framework of the EUROfusion Consortium and has received funding from the Euratom research and training programme 2014-2018 and 2019-2020 under Grant Agreement No. 633053.
-The views and opinions expressed herein do not necessarily reflect those of the European Commission.
+This work has been carried out within the framework of the EUROfusion Consortium, funded by the European Union via the Euratom Research and Training Programme (Grant Agreement No 101052200 - EUROfusion).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
+Neither the European Union nor the European Commission can be held responsible for them.